VadzimPapko/samsolutions-katas-feb2025/architecture-solution/adr/04_adr_test2_multiagent_tech_stack_comparing.md

-# Architecture Decision Record (ADR): Multi-Agent Framework Selection
+# ADR-005: Multi-Agent Framework Selection

 ## **Title**
 Selection of a Multi-Agent Framework for AI Task Orchestration